-ct.RRAalphaBatch Create Batches of
+ct.RRAalphaBatch

 Create Batches of Null Permutations for a Crispr Screen

 This is a wrapper function to partition batches of calls to ct.RRAalpha() for multicore processing.
 It is called internally as a single instance of the beta aggregation step in RRAa.
 Users should not interact with it directly.